lee-arkahna/lee-arkahna/README.md

 ### Gday

-I've done a bit of everything over the years but am currently loving doing cloud stuff like app modernisation, general full stack development, chatbots and other AI-related things.
+I've done a bit of everything over the years but currently love doing cloud stuff like app modernisation and general full stack development.
+I've also love doing things with chatbots and other Microsoft Cognitive Services.